greim/Backbone-Subscriptions/readme.md

 ## Key concepts

-The key concept of Backbone subscriptions--and what differentiates if from similar libraries--is its DOM-orientedness.
+The key concept of Backbone subscriptions—and what differentiates if from similar libraries—is its DOM-orientedness.
 No internal reference map or list is kept of which view instances subscribe to which events.
 Rather, subscribing view instances are lazily discovered at publish-time via the DOM.

 This means that only views present in the document are capable of receiving updates from a channel.
 The browser's native DOM access methods are used to do this performantly. `getElementsByClassName()` is used if possible, falling back to `querySelectorAll()`.
 This also means that views are naturally garbage collected as sections of the DOM are removed or overwritten, *eliminating the need for the programmer to manually unsubscribe from channels or write any other cleanup code*.
 Finally, this approach allows the implementation to remain short and clean.

 ## API